ronaldgulayan/app/README.md

 # PORTFOLIO

-This portfolio was created using react
+This portfolio was created using ReactJS.